mahalel/blog-maha-nz/src/content/posts/aca-gha/index.md

 Recently, I have been working on a little web application which needed to be deployed in an Azure Container App (**ACA**).

 My past experience is mainly using Azure DevOps, but this time I am using Github and I wanted to know what is the best way to build and deploy my container in ACA using Github Actions (**GHA**).

 It seemed very easy and straight forward to do so, but I quickly ran into some limitations of the action when a new use case emerged and I needed to deploy a proxy-auth sidecar container in the same ACA as my webapp.

 In this post, I'm sharing my experience of getting everything up and running.
-The cool part?
-I stuck with using the Action instead of falling back on `az cli` commands in the workflow.

 # Preface - OIDC auth to Azure